fmbetul/fmbetul/README.md

 - Functional genomics and CRISPR screening
 - Human hypothalamic neuron models
 - Obesity, metabolism, and neuroendocrine biology
-- Disease-associated gene and regulatory program analysis
+- Disease-associated gene and cell-state program analysis

 ## Learn more about my work